jeffreytakahashi/THICC-RS/README.md

 at https://github.com/Backblaze/JavaReedSolomon.
 The work here is intended to provide a faster final product than the original Java implementation built by BackBlaze.

 This final goal is to produce a functional C implementation of the repo found above.
-This is  to be used by the Portland State Aerospace Society's (PSAS) OreSat team.